Arcensoth/language-mcfunction/README.md

 ### Configuring the version-specific grammars

 > **The version-specific grammars are currently under heavy development.** These grammars are incomplete and experimental.
 They do not yet support the same feature set as the [version-agnostic grammar].
-Please only use these grammars if you intend to contribute in some form, such as pull requests, bug reports, or general feedback.
+Please only use these grammars if you intend to contribute in some form, such as pull requests, bug reports, or general feedback. **To use the version-specific grammars, you will need to build them and configure the extension yourself.**

 The version-specific grammars are partially generated based on Minecraft's generated data, which is available for Minecraft versions 1.13 and higher.
 They have context-sensitive highlighting and command validation comparable to the in-game command bar.